Moonstone (gemstone): Geology

 and the United States.
 Historically, the most valuable, transparent moonstones with strong blue sheen came from Myanmar.
 Today, most commercial moonstones come from Sri Lanka.

+Varieties

+Moonstone is a type of feldspar that comes in several varieties.
+All moonstone varieties show adularescence, which creates a soft, flowing sheen that moves across the stone's surface.
+This effect results from light interference caused by alternating internal layers of albite and orthoclase feldspar.

+Gemologists classify moonstone into several distinct varieties.
+Blue moonstone represents the finest variety of labradorite moonstone, with high transparency and strong blue adularescence.
+Blue moonstone can be found in Myanmar (formerly Burma), India, Madagascar, Malawi, Sri Lanka, and Tanzania.
+Labradorite moonstone belongs to the plagioclase feldspar group and forms within the triclinic crystal system, appearing in colorless, white, slight orange, or green varieties with a blue sheen.
+Orthoclase moonstone belongs to the monoclinic crystal system and displays a mystical white glow in colorless to white, orange, yellow, or brown hues.
+Gem enthusiasts often refer to adularescent labradorite with a multi-colored glow as "rainbow moonstone," which is colorless and highly transparent.
+Adularia, named after the Adular Mountains of Switzerland, forms in hydrothermal veins in mountainous regions as colorless to white, cream, pale yellow to pink, or reddish-brown, glassy, prismatic, twinned crystals that frequently display a white to blue sheen.

 In culture

 Moonstone has been used in jewellery for millennia, including ancient civilizations.
 The Romans admired moonstone, as they believed it was derived from solidified rays of the Moon.
 Both the Romans and Greeks associated moonstone with their lunar deities.
 In more recent history, moonstone became popular during the Art Nouveau period; French goldsmith René Lalique and many others created a large quantity of jewellery using this stone.

 The moonstone is the Florida State Gemstone; it was designated as such in 1970 to commemorate the Moon landings, which took off from Kennedy Space Center.
 However, it does not naturally occur in the state.